RedisLabs/spark-redis/doc/dataframe.md

 ### Time to live

-If you want to expire your data after certain time, you can specify its time to live in `seconds`.
+If you want to expire your data after a certain period of time, you can specify its time to live in `seconds`.
 Redis will use [Expire](https://redis.io/commands/expire) command to cleanup data.

 For example, to expire data after 30 seconds: